mlswg/mls-protocol/draft-ietf-mls-protocol.md

 message originated from one of the members of the group.
 For encrypted messages, this is guaranteed because messages are encrypted with an AEAD under a key derived from the group secrets.
-For plaintext messages, this is guaranteed by the use of a `membership_tag` which constitutes a MAC over the message, under a key derived from the group secrets.
+For plaintext messages, this is guaranteed by the use of a `membership_tag`, which constitutes a MAC over the message, under a key derived from the group secrets.

 The second form of authentication is that group members can verify a message